 If a donor does not specify a restriction on his or her contribution, the amount received by the nonprofit is recorded as an asset and as contribution revenues.
 Unrestricted contribution revenues (reported on the statement of activities) also cause the amount of net assets without donor restrictions to increase.
 For instance, if a nonprofit receives an unrestricted contribution of $800 of cash, the effect on the statement of financial position is:

 If the nonprofit's board of directors designates some of the nonprofit's unrestricted assets for a specific purpose, those assets must continue to be reported as net assets without donor restrictions.

 If a nonprofit receives a contribution that has a donor-imposed restriction, the amount is usually recorded as an asset and as donor restricted contribution revenues.
 Donor-restricted contribution revenues (reported on the statement of activities) also cause the amount of net assets with donor restrictions to increase.
 For example, James donates $20,000 with the requirement that the nonprofit use it to purchase a vehicle that is urgently needed in one of the nonprofit's programs.
 The effect on the nonprofit's accounting equation at the time the contribution is received is:

 When the nonprofit purchases the vehicle at a cost of say $21,000, the purchase and the release of the restriction will cause the following changes:

 Since a nonprofit's primary purpose is to provide programs that meet certain societal needs, it issues a statement of activities (instead of the income statement that is issued by a for-profit business).

 The statement of activities reports revenue and expense amounts according to the two classifications of net assets discussed above.
-Here is an outline of the statement of activities without its heading and without amounts:
+The following is an outline of the statement of activities without its heading and without amounts:

-* Actually will include revenues, gains, other support, and releases from donor restrictions.
+* Includes revenues, gains, other support, and releases from donor restrictions.

 Before we illustrate a sample statement of activities, let's take a closer look at its components.